Nativization: Solomon Islands Pijin

 After the Subject Pronoun in the first sentence is deleted, it becomes the subject (as seen in the second sentence).

-(Note: FP= Focal Pronoun TOP= Topic SP= Subject Pronoun)

 Chavacano

 As a result of nativization of Spanish, unique Spanish varieties have emerged, as demonstrated by examples such as Chavacano in the Philippines and the different varieties of Spanish in South America.
 Feature changes are manifested at the phonetic/phonological, lexical, syntactic and pragmatic levels.

 Phonetic/phonological change

 Cavite Chabacano, which is one of the Spanish contact varieties spoken in Cavite City, is a result of language contact between Mexican Spanish and Cavite Tagalog.
 It occasionally retains the pronunciation of Old Spanish /h/, which is written but no longer pronounced in most contemporary Spanish varieties as a result of input from Mexican Spanish.
 For example, hablá ‘to talk’ can be pronounced with or without the initial /h/.

 Stress patterns that differ from Spanish are found in Cavite Chabacano due to the dialectal variation in Tagalog.